 When transporting liquids, using appropriately-sized bottles can be a great way of reducing possible delays and inconveniences.

-Luckily, we’ve compiled a comprehensive list of the best travel bottles the market has to offer.
-Manybottles are similar in appearance and function, but there are some small differences that may make one particular set better suited to your needs.
+Many bottles are similar in appearance and function, but there are some small differences that may make one particular set better suited to your needs.
+We’ve compiled a comprehensive list of the best travel bottles the market has to offer.